Two Broken Arrow incidents involved the B-52 Stratofortress strategic bomber fleet.

 The bomber failed to make an emergency landing at Thule AB (Air Base) in Greenland after having experienced a cockpit fire and it crashed on sea ice in North Star Bay.

 Even if six men of the seven crew members were able to eject safely, the four B28s aboard scattered and some radioactive material was released.
 An attempt to restrict the radiation leaks immediately started, but it turned out to be a really though operation, due to the high winds, the cold temperatures and the fire that not only burned the B-52 but also caused the dispersion of some other radioactive material into the sea.

 At the end, most, but not all, of the bomb parts were recovered and this incident produced some concern to the Danish government, since Greenland is an autonomous country within the Kingdom of Denmark and because Denmark had stated that its lands were nuclear-free zones.

-These two very well known BUFF Broken Arrow incidents along with the embarrassment they caused brought this kind of missions, carried out with nuclear weapons aboard, close to the shores of other countries, to an end.
+These two very well known BUFF Broken Arrow incidents along with the embarrassment they caused, brought this kind of mission, carried out with nuclear weapons aboard, close to the shores of other countries, to an end.